 I should say with this appliqué technique, I got a game changer for my sewing and design.
 I can really put any design on most things now, as long as my sewing machine can get at it!
 For all those things you can’t buy big design or pattern fabrics for, like logos or symbols of anything, I can now put it on my garments!
 What doors that open!!!

-Then, to complete the flowers theme, I gave Beth flowers after she modeled it, for her time and efforts.
+Then, to complete the flowers theme, I gave my model flowers after she modeled it, for her time and efforts.
 She modeled it beautifully!
-Thanks, Beth!
+Thank you!

 Atlantic Sewing Guild Member Feedback